Chicago 16: Background

 In an interview in 2019, Cetera described the initial songwriting efforts from band members that were presented to Foster as "pure shit," blaming alcohol and drug abuse in the band for the decline in the quality of songwriting.
 Eventually, Foster and Cetera collaborated to write the album's two hit singles.

 Percussionist Laudir de Oliveira was dismissed from the band after the Chicago XIV tour, as his Latin-American style would not fit with the "more pop-oriented sound" of the band.

 Upon its June 1982 release, Chicago 16 was a hit album, especially as "Hard to Say I'm Sorry" became the band's second number one US single, going to number one on both the Billboard Hot 100 chart and the Billboard Adult Contemporary chart.
 The album ultimately went platinum and reached number nine on the Billboard 200 chart.
 The single would also be included in its lengthier form "Hard to Say I'm Sorry/Get Away" on the Summer Lovers movie soundtrack.
 "Love Me Tomorrow", the second single lifted off the album, features a lengthy orchestration at the end.
 It went to number 22 on the Billboard Hot 100 chart and number eight on the Billboard Adult Contemporary chart.
 A third single, "What You're Missing", was released and peaked at number 81 on the Billboard Hot 100 chart.

 The Rhino remaster does not include the full-length versions of "What You're Missing" and "Love Me Tomorrow."
 The former was replaced with its single edit, and the latter had two bars of the sequence (prominently featuring strings) that begins the instrumental bridge removed.
 However, this remastered version does include a Bill Champlin demo, called "Daddy's Favorite Fool", as a bonus track.
 A subsequent international release in 2010 (included in the Studio Albums 1979-2008 box set from 2015) has the original album restored, with additional bonus tracks of the single versions of "Hard To Say I'm Sorry", "What You're Missing", and Love Me Tomorrow" as well as "Daddy's Favorite Fool."

 The original UK LP release contains "Rescue You" before "What Can I Say," unlike subsequent releases of this album.

+Critical reception

+Billboard wrote that the album was "filled with the distinctive hooks that made it the top American band throughout most of the '70s".
+They said that the band's cool vocal sound contrasts with the hot, horn-sparked arrangements on a series of tunes ranging from midtempo ballads to catchy car-radio rockers."
+Stephen Thomas Erlewine of AllMusic characterized the album as "no-nonsense, all-business, crisp and clean pop for the Reagan era".